GiorgioMB/UniversityProjects/BSDSA/ImageCNN/README.md

 - **Purpose**: Building the CNN model and optimizing its hyperparameters.
 - **Key Tasks**:
   - Designing the CNN architecture.
-  - Implementing various techniques for hyperparameter tuning to enhance model performance.
+  - Implementing optuna for hyperparameter tuning to enhance model performance.
+  - Write a custom EarlyStopping class to avoid overfitting

 ### 2. FeatureMaps.ipynb
 - **Purpose**: Training the CNN model and extracting feature maps for the first and last layers.